sjijon/learning-tb-modeling/README.md

 1. Learn the epidemiology and natural history of tuberculosis.
 2. Research the TB programs, funding landscape, modeling groups, and key stakeholders to understand the field context for research scientist positions.
 3. Survey the different mathematical modeling approaches used in TB research.
-4. Build a working TB-specific toy model in Python as a concrete implementation of a compartmental ODE approach.
+4. Build a working TB-specific toy model in Python.
-5. Develop project architecture skills using AI agents, structuring a new technical subject into organized, layered deliverables from scratch, and document the tools, prompts, and workflows used throughout.
+5. Develop project architecture skills using AI agents, structuring a new technical subject into organized, layered deliverables from scratch, documenting the tools, prompts, and workflows used throughout.

 ---